 - Natural Sciences: astronomy, biological sciences, chemistry, computer science, mathematics, geology, physics, statistics (only offered on the Camden campus)

-A copy of the Curriculum Worksheet is available here in PDF format, detailing the requirements of the program.
+The Curriculum Worksheet (PDF) details the requirements of the program.

 50:606:301 Mastering the Liberal Arts I (Cr.3)

 A range of topics and methods used to challenge students to further develop the array of advanced skills needed to master the material taught in upper-division liberal studies courses.
 Emphasizes the reading and writing skills needed in advanced humanities courses.
 Regular writing and research assignments.
-Click here for a sample course syllabus (PDF File).
+See a sample course syllabus (PDF File).

 50:606:302 Mastering the Liberal Arts II (Cr.3)